ustun/reactjs-introduction/README.md

 Assume that we have an HTML template ready, for example an address book.
 To implement this, we should separate this into smaller components.
-For example, the component at the top is a search component, below each letter with people in it is a Page component, each address line is an Address component.
+For example, the component at the top is a search component, below each letter with people in it is a `Page' component, each address line is an `Address' component.

 With this abstraction, we are making bigger Lego blocks out of the smaller Lego blocks we have and in the end, we have the biggest Lego block, our whole